bobhablutzel/spwing/README.md

 platform support of Java Swing with the powerful and intuitive programming style of Spring - and adds a few surprises of it's own.

-NOTE: Spwing is a work in progress.
-Some features are incomplete and could change without notice.
-However, the basic functionality works.
+NOTE: Work on Spwing has been suspended as it never got much traction.
+The code remains in open source but not further updates are expected.

 ## Features